-8.39 MEDICAL CODING AND BILLING
+1.43 MEDICAL CODING AND BILLING

-ASSOCIATE OF APPLIED SCIENCE DEGREE PROGRAM grantham.edu/disclosures
+ASSOCIATE OF APPLIED SCIENCE DEGREE PROGRAM

 The Medical Coding and Billing program provides the student with the skills needed to enter the medical coding and billing profession.
-After graduation, the student may take the American Health Information Management Association's Certified Coding Associate exam, a medical coding and billing industry certification.
+As part of this program, students will work within the National Healthcareer Association (NHA) portal to prepare to sit for the entry level Billing and Coding Specialist Certification exam in their course.